ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Background

 We leverage Segment Routing (SR) \cite{7417124} to enable fast and efficient centralized network management.
 SR is a protocol that includes routing related-information in the IP packet headers.
-This means that each packet will have assigned a SR path to reach a destination node.
-Then, SR Ingress routers encapsulate incoming packets to create a tunnel that traverses a SR path before reaching their respective destination.
-This SR path is composed by different segments, and in each of them, the endpoint node removes the outermost encapsulation label.
+This means that each packet will have an SR path to reach a destination node.
+Then, SR Ingress routers encapsulate incoming packets to create a tunnel that traverses an SR path before reaching their respective destination.
+This SR path is composed of different segments, and in each of them, the endpoint node removes the outermost encapsulation label.
 This process is repeated until the packet reaches the SR Egress node.
 The packets within a segment are routed using the traditional OSPF routing protocol.
-In traffic engineering terms, SR can program detours in forwarding paths so that network packets avoid crossing congested links.
+In TE terms, SR can program detours in forwarding paths so that network packets avoid crossing congested links.
 Previous work showed that SR using 2-segment paths offers enough flexibility to achieve high network performance \cite{7218434}.
-In our work we adapt a similar approach and we consider only one intermediate node between SR Ingress and Egress nodes.
+In our work, we adapt a similar approach and we consider only one intermediate node between SR Ingress and Egress nodes.

-Figure \ref{fig:ProblemStatement} shows an illustrative example of minimizing the maximum link utilization by changing the overlay routing for a single traffic demand.
-The traffic demands are composed by multiple IP packets.
-In this example, the traffic demand that goes from node A to node E has a bandwidth of 9 and initially uses OSPF to reach the destination.
+Figure \ref{fig:ProblemStatement} shows an illustrative example of the TE problem we want to solve.
+In the figure, the overlay routing for a single traffic demand is changed.
+Specifically, the traffic demand that goes from node A to node E has a bandwidth of 9 and it initially uses OSPF to reach the destination.
 This corresponds to the left-hand side network state from the same figure.
 Then, a good action to minimize the maximum link utilization would be to re-route the traffic demand through the intermediate node C. This means that the SR path would be A - C - E, where C is the intermediate node.
-This process is repeated for all the traffic demands, where their routing policies are changed such that the maximum link utilization is minimized.
+This process is repeated for all the traffic demands (i.e., all pairs of source-destination nodes), where their routing policies are changed such that the maximum link utilization is minimized.